pegasystems/pega-helm-charts/charts/pega/README.md

 Pega Helm Charts major version 5 introduced support for using v4 Pega docker images (which includes hardened image variants).
 In conjunction with using the v4 docker images (which do not include the curl utility), you are now required to specify an image to use for downloading the JDBC driver.
-This image is specified in the `global.downloadContainer.image` parameter -- for more information, see [Running Pega without curl utility](#running-pega-without-curl-utility).
+This image is specified in the `global.downloadContainer.image` parameter -- for more information, see [Downloading the JDBC driver](#downloading-the-jdbc-driver).

 ## Supported providers